- advance medical knowledge and maybe benefit others

 Clinical trials look at new ways to prevent, detect, or treat disease.
 Treatments might be new drugs or new combinations of drugs, new surgical procedures or devices, or new ways to use existing treatments.
 The goal of clinical trials is to determine if a new test or treatment works and is safe.
 Clinical trials can also look at other aspects of care, such as improving the quality of life for people with chronic illnesses.

 The idea for a clinical research study – also known as a clinical trial – often starts in the laboratory.
 Researchers test new therapies or procedures in the laboratory and in animal studies.
 Then the most promising experimental treatments are moved into clinical trials, which are conducted in phases.
 During a trial, more information is gained about an experimental treatment, its risks and benefits, and how well it works.

-Clinical trials are sponsored or funded by various organizations or individuals, including physicians, foundations, medical institutions, voluntary groups, and pharmaceutical companies, as well as federal agencies such as the National Institute of Health and the Department of Veterans Affairs.
+Clinical trials are sponsored or funded by various organizations or individuals, including physicians, foundations, medical institutions, disease-specific patient support organizations, and pharmaceutical companies, as well as federal agencies such as the National Institute of Health and the Department of Veterans Affairs.

 Many different types of people participate in clinical trials.
 Some are healthy, while others may have illnesses.

 Research procedures with healthy volunteers are designed to develop new knowledge, not to provide direct benefit to study participants.
 Healthy volunteers have always played an important role in research.